scriptkid23/nest-yaml/README.md

-Great choice!
-Here's an updated version of the README with the chosen name `"nest-yaml"`:

----

 # `nest-yaml`

 `nest-yaml` is a NestJS library that enables you to use YAML files for configuration, offering a more structured and readable alternative to traditional `.env` files.